 Women’s Rooms exist across campuses (including Carlton, Brunswick and Bundoora West and East) as a safe space for all female-identifying students.
 Whether you are interested in a relaxing place to sit down, looking for social gatherings, discussing experiences and ideas or are interested in organising campaigns on campus, there is something in the spaces for everyone!
 The space is used by women of all colours, religions and backgrounds and we encourage discussion between the women who use the rooms to help better understand each other.

 Facilities in the Women’s Rooms include (free!) coffee and tea, tampons, pads, dams and condoms, and access to the fridge, microwave, couches, computer and television.
 There is information on women’s health, services for women both on and off campus, sexual and reproductive health, and fun stuff to get active and involved in.
 We also have a women’s library full of books and magazines!

-In 2017, the Women’s Department will be running film nights, social events, discussion groups, educational programs, self-defence classes as providing funding for women to attend various events and conferences.
+This year, the Women’s Department will be running film nights, social events, discussion groups, educational programs, nights out and more!

 A safe space for female identifying students to meet, relax, organise and socialise.